mrniranjan/setup-openldap/README.md

 In future versions, I would like to add the following:

 1. Configure a samba PDC
-2. Congigure a Samba BDC
+2. Configure a Samba BDC

 Steps to run the script
 ========================